For centuries, social injustices against Indigenous peoples have hindered their ability to conserve the nature they depend on.

 Q: Can you talk more about your community’s relationship with nature?

 JC: Many Indigenous communities rely on nature for everything — from food and water to their livelihoods and culture.
-Though they account for only 5 percent of the world’s population, Indigenous peoples use or manage more than a quarter of Earth’s surface and protect 80 percent of global biodiversity.
+Though they account for only 5 percent of the world’s population, Indigenous peoples use or manage more than a quarter of Earth’s surface and protect a significant share of Earth’s biodiversity.
 Indigenous peoples manage 35 percent of intact forests and at least a quarter of above-ground carbon in tropical forests.

 Because of this intimate relationship with nature, we are the first ones to feel the impact of the climate crisis.